-Based on the recommendations of the Eleventh Finance Commission (EFC), Government has set up a National Calamity Contingency Fund with a corpus of Rs.500 crore.
+Based on the recommendations of the Eleventh Finance Commission, Government has set up a National Calamity Contingency Fund with a corpus of Rs.500 crore.
 This Fund is used as a revolving fund for providing special assistance to States affected by natural calamities of rare severity.
 The EFC had also recommended that such extraordinary assistance should be funded by Government of India through a special levy.
 The expenditure is met from National Calamity Contingent Duty.
 The Twelfth Finance Commission has recommended the continuation of the arrangement.

-5. DEBT WAIVER AND DEBT RELIEF SCHEME FOR FARMERS (Rs.
+5. PAYMENT TO LENDING INSTITUTIONS AGAINST DEBT WAIVER AND DEBT RELIEF TO FARMERS (Rs.
 15000 crore)

-An amount of Rs.15000 crore is provided for debt waiver and debt relief scheme for farmers.
+An amount of Rs.15000 crore is proposed to be released to lending institutions against debt waiver and debt relief to farmers.